Child Support Attorneys in Denver

 First, it is important to determine the following before knowing how much support you may be ordered to pay.

 Sometimes parents attempt to negotiate a lump sum payment of support or avoid paying support based upon allocating certain assets.
-While child support is always the child’s right, and not the parent, at Divorce In Colorado, we are often able to negotiate and structure support in a fashion that benefits all parties.
+While child support is always the child’s right, and not the parent, at Divorce In Colorado, our child support attorneys are often able to negotiate and structure support in a fashion that benefits all parties.